dnidever/spyderwebb/docs/index.rst

 Introduction
 ============
-|SPyderWebb| is Python software package to reduce JWST NIRSPec MSA data.
-It is built on the `JWST Calibration ppeline<https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline>` but performs certain tasks differently.
+|spyderwebb| is Python software package to reduce JWST NIRSPec MSA data.
+It is built on the `JWST Calibration ppeline<https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline>`_ but performs certain tasks differently.

 .. toctree::
    :maxdepth: 1